All price references in this article are in US Dollars.

 When making an AeroPress espresso shot, I did numerous tests and found that a 3.5 ratio works best.
 This means that for every gram of coffee you use add 3.5 grams of water.
-Although I often use the Inverted or Upside Down Method for brewing with the AeroPress, I used the traditional method for my fake espresso shots.

 - Add 20 grams of fine ground coffee to the AeroPress.

 - Slowly add 70 grams of hot water (202 F).